How To Solve 90% of Business Problems with Data Science (The Business Science Problem Framework)

 Remember to ask questions and constantly test your assumptions.
 Talk with SME’s to make sure they agree with your findings so far.

-Phase 5: Encode Decision Making Algorithms
+Step 5: Encode Decision Making Algorithms

-The key steps in this phase are:
+The key parts in this step are:

 - Develop algorithms to predict and explain the problem